Avalon

 Eating

 With a setting as memorable as this, all meals in Avalon's open-fronted restaurant and bar feel special.
-Vegetables and herbs are grown on site or nearby, and everything else comes fresh from local markets.
+Vegetables and herbs are grown on site or nearby, and everything else comes fresh from local farms and markets.

 Features include: